-The Oncotype DX Genomic Prostate Score (GPS) assay is the only genomic assay designed for men with clinically low-risk or favorable intermediate-risk cancer to help make treatment decisions at the time of diagnosis.
-The assay analyzes prostate cancer gene activity to predict disease aggressiveness.
+The Oncotype DX Genomic Prostate Score (GPS) assay is a genomic assay designed for men with low-, intermediate-, and high-risk cancer to guide treatment decisions at the time of diagnosis.
+The assay analyzes prostate cancer gene activity to predict disease aggressiveness to help refine risk assessment, as well as clinically meaningful endpoints for a better-informed treatment approach.

-- Provides a GPS result ranging from 0-100 that corresponds to the biologic aggressiveness of the tumor.
+- Providing a GPS result ranging from 0-100 that corresponds to the biologic aggressiveness of the tumor.

-- Measures biology through the expression of 17 genes across four important genetic pathways and, in conjunction with clinical risk factors, predicts the likelihood of adverse pathology, prostate cancer death, and metastasis at 10 years1*.
+- Measuring biology through the expression of 17 genes across four important genetic pathways and, in conjunction with clinical risk factors, predicts the likelihood of adverse pathology, prostate cancer death, and metastasis at 10 years, as well as biochemical recurrence at 3 years.1

 How do you use the short-term GPS™ report endpoint, Adverse Pathology?